 Xocova: Efficacy and Safety of COVID-19 Treatment With Ensitrelvir

-The jRCT2031210350 phase 2/3 (randomized, double-blind, placebo-controlled, multicenter) clinical trial enrolled patients with COVID-19 infection that was mild to moderate in severity (symptoms must have manifested no later than 5 days before randomization) or asymptomatic.
+The SCORPIO-SR (jRCT2031210350) phase 2/3 (randomized, double-blind, placebo-controlled, multicenter) clinical trial enrolled patients with COVID-19 infection that was mild-to-moderate in severity (symptoms must have manifested no later than 5 days before randomization) or asymptomatic.

 Participants were given placebo or ensitrelvir (low- or high-dose) once daily for 5 days.